tinasche/basets/README.md

 A simple to use, base template for backend projects in TypeScript, with the minimal setup to get up and running in a TypeScript project.

 ### Installation
-Install the project with degit package:
+Install the project with degit package:<br>
 `
 npx degit tinasche/basets <project-name>
 `